 Lease with option to buy

-Another company, Home Partners of America, doesn’t offer a mortgage directly to lease-option buyers, but offers what it calls a Lease with a Right to Purchase program.
+Another company, Home Partners of America, doesn’t offer a mortgage directly to rent-to-own buyers, but offers what it calls a Lease with a Right to Purchase program.

-Buyers don’t build equity while leasing a home from Home Partners of America, but they get the option to buy the home within five years at a set price, says Tim Brown, a company representative.
+Buyers don’t build equity while leasing rent-to-own homes from Home Partners of America, but they get the option to buy the home within five years at a set price, says Tim Brown, a company representative.
 They're only required them to lease the home for at least a year.

 The program is meant for people who have plenty of money and can afford a home, but have difficulty getting a mortgage loan because they’ve had a bankruptcy, are newly divorced, have student loan debt or other hardships they’re trying to overcome, Brown says.

 A down payment isn’t required, only a $75 application fee and two months’ security deposit.
-Though they’re not building equity, the program allows people to live in an area with good schools where finding a home to rent may be difficult.
+Though they’re not building equity, this rent-to-own program allows people to live in an area with good schools where finding a home to rent may be difficult.

 To help get the best qualified buyers, Home Partners of America allows up to 45 percent of a renter’s income to go toward rent, minus their revolving debt such as car payments and credit card bills, Brown says.